GustavoRibeiroSantos/API-Score-Wizard/README.md

 # SCORE WIZARD

-<h1>Projeto Integrador 3º Semestre BD - Grupo Java Hype</h1>
+<h1>Integrative Project 3rd Semester BD - Java Hype Group</h1>

 ![img1_javahype](https://gitlab.com/giovannimarassi/score-wizard/uploads/3af170f1cf52220384ad369aaf783563/img1_javahype.jpg)<h1> Em parceria com ![img_spc](https://gitlab.com/giovannimarassi/score-wizard/uploads/6857783e3815331197ff74e74a95a480/img_spc.png)</h1>

-# VISANDO SEU SCORE!!
+# TARGETING YOUR SCORE!

-<h5>Em parceria com o SPC, trazemos aqui uma inovadora aplicação, a Score Wizard.</h5>
+<h5>In partnership with SPC, we bring you an innovative application, Score Wizard.</h5>

-A Score Wizard veio para facilitar, onde qualquer consumidor contribuinte poderá cadastrar seu acesso e consultar seus dados, com previsões e análises, sendo pessoa física ou jurídica.
+Score Wizard is here to make it easier for any taxpaying consumer to register and consult their data, with forecasts and analysis, whether they are an individual or a company.

-# DIFERENCIAIS DO SCORE WIZARD
+# SCORE WIZARD DIFFERENTIALS
-Itens que serão os diferenciais da aplicação:
+Items that will set the application apart:

- * Cadastro e acesso extremamente rápido e fácil;
+ * Extremely quick and easy registration and access;
- * Análise automática de possíveis motivos de baixo score;
+ * Automatic analysis of possible reasons for a low score;
- * Análise do que seria necessário realizar para melhorar score;
+ * Analysis of what would need to be done to improve the score;
- * Média de pontos por idade;
+ * Average points by age;
- * Compensador de contas (mostrar ao usuário quais contas precisam de mais atenção);
+ * Account compensator (showing the user which accounts need more attention);

-# ARQUITETURA
+# ARCHITECTURE

  * MySql Community;
  * Java 1.8;